SoftwareAG/c8y-docs/content/apama/advanced-bundle/measurement-fragments.md

 You can also use measurement fragments when you have just a single fragment and series.
 This makes coding simpler.

-For your EPL application, you can enable having both, complete measurements and measurement fragments, or you can chose to only have complete measurements.
+For your EPL application, you can enable having both, complete measurements and measurement fragments, or you can choose to only have complete measurements.

 To customize the setting of the measurement format, you need to change the tenant options by sending a REST request to Cumulocity IoT.
 Specify one of the following values in the REST request: